maibennett/sta235/exampleSite/content/Classes/Week1/_index.en.md

 ## What we will cover

-In this first class, we will review the syllabus.
+In this first class, we will review the syllabus and course motivation.
+On the second part of the class, we will also start reviewing some material, like multiple regression models.
+Specifically, we will talk about comparing effect sizes and uncertainty quantification in multiple regression.

 ## Slides